-- a.
-A minimum of 3 credits must be selected from each of the three groups listed in Option A. - b.
-A minimum of 18 credits of 6000-level courses must be completed. - c.
-No more than 3 credits of Directed Independent Study may be taken. - d.
-No course can be counted toward the degree that is more than seven ten years old at the time the degree is awarded. - e.
-A maximum of one 4000-level course may be allowed toward the degree with the prior approval of the student's advisor.
-This course must be passed with a minimum grade of "B." The courses taken to make up for the deficiencies will not be counted toward the degree. - Must have a GPA of 3.0 (out of 4.0 maximum) or better. - g.
-All courses in the degree programs must be completed with a grade of "C" or better. - 2.
-Every non-thesis student must maintain a Research Portfolio containing research papers (book chapter, conference, or journal publications accepted or published, patents, DIS based research papers, graduate course based research papers, technical reports) done throughout the student's MS degree studies.
-Every non-thesis student is expected to have at least one research paper in the Research Portfolio before graduation.
-The portfolio must be approved by a graduate advisor prior to graduation certification.
+- 1. A minimum of 3 credits must be selected from each of the three groups listed in Option A. - 2.
+A minimum of 18 credits of 6000-level courses must be completed. - 3.
+No more than 3 credits of directed independent study may be taken. - 4.
+No course can be counted toward the degree that is more than 10 years old at the time the degree is awarded. - 5.
+A maximum of one 4000 level course may be allowed toward the degree with the prior approval of the student's advisor.
+This course must be passed with a minimum grade of "B," The courses taken to make up for the deficiencies will not be counted toward the degree. - 6.
+Must have a GPA of 3.0 (out of 4.0 maximum) or better. - 7.
+All courses in the degree programs must be completed with a grade of "C" or better. - 8.
+Every non-thesis student must maintain a Research Portfolio containing research papers (book chapter, conference or journal contributions accepted or published, patents, directed independent study-based research papers, graduate course-based research papers, technical reports) done throughout the student's M.S. degree studies.
+Every non-thesis student is expected to have at least one research paper in the Research Portfolio prior to graduation.
+The Portfolio must be approved by a graduate advisor prior to graduation certification.

 The degree with thesis option, in addition to the above rules, requires a minimum of 24 credits of coursework and a minimum of 6 credits of thesis work.
-The thesis will be added to the Research Portfolio prior to graduation.